How to choose a neighborhood that is right for you

 Factors to consider when picking a place to live

 Whether you want to rent or buy a place to live, there are a few common things people look for.
-Here are a few things to consider before you make a decision.
+After deciding your individual priorities, consider how these factors align with your neighborhood wants and needs.
+Here are a few things to consider before you make a decision that may help you with how to decide where to live.

 Housing types, costs and property taxes